jci02/SQL/README.md

 - `INNER JOIN` $\rightarrow$ returns only the rows that have matching values in both tables.
 If there is no match, the row will not appear in the result.

 - `LEFT JOIN` $\rightarrow$ returns:
     - All rows from the left table
     - Matching rows from the right table
     - If there is no match, SQL returns NULL

-- `RIGHT JOIN`
+- `RIGHT JOIN` $\rightarrow$ returns:
+    - All rows from the right table
+    - Matching rows from the left table
+    - If there is no match, the left side becomes NULL

 - Understanding relationships between tables